 HPCVL member institutions, Queen's University, Royal Military College and St. Lawrence College in Kingston, Carleton University and the University of Ottawa in Ottawa, Ryerson University and Seneca College in Toronto, and Loyalist College in Belleville.
 Dedicated to providing researchers at member institutions and researchers at other institutions in Canada with the secure High Performance Computing (HPC) resources they need to conduct innovative research in a broad spectrum of disciplines within the sciences, engineering, medicine, social sciences and the humanities, HPCVL has implemented support programs with the assistance of its partner, Sun Microsystems, and the Government of Ontario.

 Excellent examples of the innovative research being conducted using HPCVL resources have been reviewed in the HPCVL newsletter Labnotes which HPCVL has been publishing since 2001.
 Current and back issues of Labnotes may be found at: www.hpcvl.org/news/newsletters

 Some examples of the research areas undertaken with HPCVL resources include but are not limited to:

 Chemistry is a well-established HPC field and is crucial to modern pharmaceutical discovery, medicinal chemistry and biotechnology, as well as materials science.
 HPCVL researchers are using HPC to help design new drug molecules and new fluorescent dyes.
 Computational chemistry has traditionally been a large user of HPC.
-The development of new computational chemistry methodologies that can be applied in many areas such as drug design is a good example of how HPCVL researchers are using HPC.
+The development of new computational chemistry methodologies that can be applied in many areas is a good example of how HPCVL researchers are using HPC.

 CFD has applications in many areas ranging from aircraft design to drug delivery.
 In each case, the flow of fluids and particles are modeled to reproduce actual conditions.
 HPCVL researchers are using HPC to develop and test models that can be used by industry to speed developments and improve design efficiencies.
 Some of the focus is on applications to geophysical flow, the dynamics of bio-fluids, and aeronautical engineering.